Malvineous/opljs/README.md

 npm install @malvineous/opl
 ```

-You can also use it on he web, with a CDN:
+You can also use it on the web, with a CDN:

 ```html
 <script type="importmap">